-- a.
-To qualify for unpaid military leave the employee must have worked for the Town for at least six months. - b.
-An employee requesting leave as a result of their required attendance for domestic operations or international deployments shall provide a copy of the notice requesting their attendance to the supervisor. - c.
-Reasonable notice in writing must be provided by the employee before the start and end of the leave. - d.
-Military leaves fall under the regulations stated in Bill 2, Fairness for Military Families Act (Employment Standards and Health Insurance), 2007. - e.
-The Town is not required to continue pension or benefit contributions for the duration of the leave.
+- To qualify for unpaid reservist, leave the employee must have worked for the Town for at least three months. - An employee requesting leave as a result of their required attendance for domestic operations, international deployments or military skills training shall provide a copy of the notice requesting their attendance to the supervisor. - Reasonable notice in writing must be provided by the employee before the start and end of the leave. - Reservist leaves fall under the regulations stated in Bill 2, Fairness for Military Families Act (Employment Standards and Health Insurance), 2007. - The Town is not required to continue pension or benefit contributions for the duration of the leave.

-7. Compassionate and Bereavement Leave
+Compassionate and Bereavement Leave

-a.
-Bereavement leave arising from the death of a spouse/companion, parent or child will be granted with pay up to a maximum of five (5) normally scheduled working days.
+• Bereavement leave arising from the death of a spouse/companion, parent or child will be granted with pay up to a maximum of five (5) normally scheduled working days.
 Bereavement leave arising from a death in the immediate family, other than a spouse/companion, parent or child, will be granted with pay up to maximum of three (3) normally scheduled working days.

 Immediate family shall include: